 A. General Performance Criteria for Stormwater Management Plans:

 1. All applications shall apply site design practices to reduce the generation of stormwater during construction and in the post‐developed condition, reduce overall impervious surface coverage, seek opportunities to capture and reuse and minimize and discharge of stormwater to the municipal stormwater management system.

+a.

 2. Water Quality Protection